 9. Other Instructions.
+Other Instructions.

+·

-Da ted:, 20 Signed (signature)
+Dated:, 20 Signed (signature)

-(signature)

 - (print name)

-ST ATE OF)
+STATE OF) u ,

-CO ATE OF) ss.)
+COUNTY OF)

-sig :/her signature on this docu ıment or acknowle acknowledged edged that s/he authorized the person not named as a supporter or successor
+his/her signature on this docu ıment or acknowle acknowledged deged that s/he authorized the person not named as a supporter or successor

+-